mahouboy23/IB-notes/TOK Essay.md

 [[TOK Essay draft]]

+Your introduction should begin with a ‘hook’ to engage the reader, offer your interpretation of the key words or ideas from the title (don’t just copy a definition out of a dictionary – give your take on what the title means), outline the scope of the essay.
+Get your introduction right, and you will have set up the foundations for a great essay.
+If you rush it, or not view it with the importance it really requires, you’ll struggle to develop clear ideas in the main body of the essay.
 # Prescribed essay title : **Are we too quick to assume that the most recent evidence is inevitably the strongest?
 Discuss with reference to the natural sciences and one other area of knowledge.**

 Areas of knowledge :